ashif1996/yt-grab/README.md

 # YT-Grab

 **YT-Grab** is a Node.js application powered by **Express.js** and **MongoDB** that allows users to effortlessly fetch and download YouTube thumbnails and community posts.
-Its responsive design and seamless functionality make it a handy tool for content creators, researchers, and enthusiasts.
+Its responsive design and seamless functionality make it a handy tool for content creators.

 ## 🚀 Features